oracle/oracle-db-appdev-monitoring/oracle-teq/README.md

 ### Deploy Oracle Database Observability Exporter

-This steps illustrates how to create the K8s ConfigMap to store the TEQ metrics configuration file that is used by Oracle Observability Exporter.
+This steps illustrates how to deploy the Oracle Database Observability Exporter using.

 ```bash
 kubectl create -f teq-metrics-exporter-deployment.yaml  \